-Both Complainant and Respondent will promptly be offered appropriate and reasonable Support Measures upon notice of the alleged sexual harassment, discrimination, and/or retaliation, including confidential counseling for students and/or employees.
+Both complainant and respondent will promptly be offered appropriate and reasonable support measures upon notice of the alleged sexual harassment, discrimination, and/or retaliation, including confidential counseling for students and/or employees.
 The Title IX Coordinator will assist both parties to ensure that they have access to all available resources.
-These Support Measures are non-disciplinary, non-punitive individualized services offered without charge to the parties to restore or preserve access to the University's Education Program or Activity.
+These support measures are non-disciplinary, non-punitive individualized services offered without charge to the parties to restore or preserve access to the University's education program or activity-

-The University will maintain a party's privacy while providing Support Measures, provided it does not impair the University's ability to provide the measures.
-The University will act to ensure that Support Measures have the least academic impact possible and do not unreasonably burden either party.
+The University will maintain a party's privacy while providing support measures, provided it does not impair the University's ability to provide the measures.
+The University will act to ensure that support measures have the least academic impact possible and do not unreasonably burden either party.

-Support Measures may include interim measures, including mutual University-based no contact orders between the parties which may be applied at the time the notice is issued or at any time thereafter during the course of the investigation.
+Support measures may include interim measures, including University-based no contact orders between the parties, which may be applied at the time the notice is issued or at any time thereafter during the course of the investigation.
+Support measures also may necessitate an emergency removal.

-A violation of a no contact order is a separate violation of this policy and should be immediately reported to the Investigator to determine whether it will result in an additional charge of Retaliation under this policy.
-In that event, the Retaliation charge may, at the discretion of the Title IX Coordinator be added to an ongoing investigation, or it may result in a new complaint under this policy being initiated.
+A violation of a no contact order is a separate violation of University Policy 1065 and should be immediately reported to an investigator to determine whether it will result in an additional charge of retaliation under said policy.
+In that event, a retaliation charge may, at the discretion of the Title IX Coordinator be added to an ongoing investigation, or it may result in initiation of a new complaint under University Policy 1065.
 The violation of a no contact order may be considered when determining sanctions or disciplinary action.